Why Modern Cars Keep Getting Heavier (And Why Lightweighting Matters)

 Why is the mass of a car important?

-According to Sir Isaac Newton’s Law of Motion, an object at rest tends to remain at rest unless acted upon by an external force.
+According to Sir Isaac Newton’s first Law of Motion, an object at rest tends to remain at rest unless acted upon by an external force.
 The heavier the vehicle, the more energy is required to accelerate, stop, and change direction.
 Regardless of whether a vehicle is powered by gasoline, diesel, hybrid, or electric propulsion, additional mass forces the powertrain to work harder and consume more energy.
 This is why reducing vehicle weight is one of the most effective ways to improve fuel economy, EV range, handling, braking performance, and overall driving dynamics.
 As many engineers and racing enthusiasts say, mass is the currency of performance.

 When did cars start becoming heavier?